 The evidence collected is relevant to the matter under investigation and collected for the purpose of the investigation; it will include inculpatory and exculpatory evidence.

 Responsible IG/IN staff has access to your data.
-In addition, your data may be transferred to designated persons in the EIB Group, EU institutions, bodies, offices and agencies, international organisations and/or the relevant authorities in Member States, candidate countries or third countries in order to ensure the appropriate conduct of the investigation and in compliance with Articles 7-9 of Regulation N° 45/2001 of the European Parliament and the Council of 18 December 2000.
+In addition, your data may be transferred to designated persons in the EIB Group, EU institutions, bodies, offices and agencies, international organisations and/or the relevant authorities in Member States, candidate countries or third countries in order to ensure the appropriate conduct of the investigation and in compliance with Articles 4 to 6, 9 to 11, and 47 to 50 of Regulation (EU) 2018/1725 on the protection of natural persons with regard to the processing of personal data by the Union Institutions, bodies, offices and agencies and on the free movement of such data.

 In order to protect your personal data, a number of technical and organisational measures have been put in place.